DrNseven/D3D11-Worldtoscreen-Finder/README.md

 	AddModel(pContext);
 }

-3. Bruteforce pWorldViewCBCBnum, pProjCBnum & matProjnum, press CTRL+ALT+L and use the displayed keys.
+3. Bruteforce pWorldViewCBnum, pProjCBnum & matProjnum, press CTRL+ALT+L and use the displayed keys.
 If you have found the right values the word "Enemy" will be displayed on models position.

 4. Compile with visual studio (creates .dll)